Doukas (historian): Life

 The date of Doukas's birth is not recorded, nor is his first name or the names of his parents.
-He was born probably in the 1390s somewhere in western Asia Minor, where his paternal grandfather, Michael Doukas, had fled.
+He was probably born somewhere in western Asia Minor in the 1390s, where his paternal grandfather, Michael Doukas, had fled.
 Michael Doukas was eulogized by his grandson as a learned man, especially in matters of medicine.
 He had played a role in the Byzantine civil wars of the mid-14th century as a partisan of John VI Kantakouzenos.
 Michael Doukas had been arrested by Alexios Apokaukos, and was one of the prisoners at the palace where Apokaukos was murdered by some of the inmates.
 Michael Doukas narrowly avoided becoming one of the 200 prisoners murdered in retribution by hiding in the underground chamber of the New Church.
 He and five others disguised themselves as monks and managed to escape Constantinople.
 Michael met Isa, the grandson of Aydin, who became his patron and established him at Ephesus.
 He remained there even after the end of the civil war, convinced that sooner or later all of the remnants of the Byzantine state would succumb to the Turkish onslaught.
 Although his grandson claims so, it is unknown how, if at all, Michael was related to the old Byzantine imperial dynasty of the Doukai.

-All we know of the younger Doukas is what he reveals of himself in his history.
+All we know of the younger Doukas is what he reveals about himself in his history.
 His earliest autobiographical allusion is dated to 1421, when he lived in New Phocaea and served as the secretary of the local Genoese governor, Giovanni Adorno.
 From New Phocaea, Doukas found employment with the ruling Gattilusi family on Lesbos.
 They employed him in various diplomatic missions to the Ottoman court.
-In 1451 he was in Adrianople when Murad II died and Mehmed II first entered the capital.
+In 1451, he was in Adrianople when Murad II died and Mehmed II first entered the capital being proclaimed sultan for the second time.
 In 1452, when Mehmed's army was beginning the siege of Constantinople, he was in Didymoteicho where he saw the corpses of the Venetian crew and their captain executed for failing to stop at the fortress of Rumeli Hisar.
-In 1455, Doukas twice acted on behalf of the Gattilusi to the Ottomans, first delivering gifts to Hamza the Ottoman admiral, then in August delivered the annual tribute to the Sultan, a visit that required Doukas to bring his new master, Domenico Gattilusio before the Sultan.
+In 1455, Doukas twice acted on behalf of the Gattilusi to the Ottomans, first delivering gifts to Hamza Bey the Ottoman admiral, then in August delivered the annual tribute to the Sultan, a visit that required Doukas to bring his new master, Domenico Gattilusio before the Sultan.

 He was still living on Lesbos in 1462, when it was conquered by the Ottoman Empire by Sultan Mehmed II.
 It is known that Doukas survived this event, but there is no record of his subsequent life, and he may have died at about this time.